Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions_v2.md

 ---

-The **NOC Supervisor Agent** is now ready.
+The **Supervisor Agent** is now ready.
 It provides a single conversational entry point and automatically delegates tasks to the right agent, enabling an end-to-end incident flow.

 ### Bonus challenge

 ## Summary

-In this lab, we explored the use case of a NOC Supervisor managing network incidents with the help of an agentic AI solution.
+In this lab, we explored the use case of a Supervisor managing network incidents with the help of an agentic AI solution.
 We began by creating specialized agents for network status checks, server availability, incident diagnosis, and stakeholder communications.
 Each agent was connected to the right tools and data sources — for example, the Network Status Agent used an OpenAPI tool to fetch live site data, while the Communications Agent leveraged Outlook integration to send updates.

-Finally, we brought everything together through the **NOC Supervisor Agent**, which serves as the main conversational entry point.
+Finally, we brought everything together through the **Supervisor Agent**, which serves as the main conversational entry point.
 From this single interface, the Supervisor can ask natural language questions and the system will automatically route the request to the appropriate agent.

 This exercise provides a reference implementation to help you understand how multiple specialized agents can be orchestrated in **watsonx Orchestrate (SaaS)**.
 Some aspects are simulated, and in a production environment you would extend the integrations with real systems of record, monitoring platforms, and communication services.
 A truly agentic solution would go further by adding reasoning and planning capabilities, allowing the system to autonomously investigate, resolve, and communicate about incidents end-to-end.

 Our goal here is to give you a starting point and spark ideas about how to apply agentic AI in real operational contexts.
-With these foundations, you can begin experimenting with automating parts of your own NOC workflows and consider where autonomous AI decision-making could add the most value.
+With these foundations, you can begin experimenting with automating parts of your own workflows and consider where autonomous AI decision-making could add the most value.